Three-Dimensional Stacking as a Line Intensity Mapping Statistic: Model-dependence of the stack spatial extent

 \section{Model-dependence of the stack spatial extent}

 As outlined in \S\ref{sec:simresults:stackparams:spatial} and \S\ref{sec:simresults:map:spatial_beam}, the extent of the signal in the stack cannot be explained solely by point sources at the location of the objects in the galaxy catalogue.
-This is particularly interesting in the angular axes, where the only factors other than astrophysical clustering that contribute to broadening of the signal are instrumental in origin.
+This is particularly interesting in the angular axes, where the only broadening factors are beam smoothing and astrophysical clustering.
 If the large-scale signal visible in the stacks is indeed coming from clustering effects, the extent of this signal is dependent on both the CO and Ly$\alpha$ model chosen.
 While it is unlikely that the sensitivity of current and upcoming LIM experiments will allow for measurement of this spatial extent in detail in the near future (thus making a full exploration of its model-dependence outside the scope of this work), there will still be cosmological information in this distribution that may be exploitable in the longer-term.

-Thus, we perform an initial characterization by fitting two-Gaussian profiles to the spatial profiles of simulated stacks following \S\ref{sec:simresults:stackparams:spatial}.
+Thus, we performed an initial characterisation by fitting two-Gaussian profiles to the spatial profiles of simulated stacks following \S\ref{sec:simresults:stackparams:spatial}.
 For each stack exploring a different CO model, we adopt the default Ly$\alpha$ model.
 In those stacks testing different Ly$\alpha$ models, we adopt the fiducial C22 CO model.
 We also plot the average spatial profile generated from a set of nine catalogue-only simulation runs for each model.
 This is done following \S\ref{sec:simresults:stackparams} -- we set the $L_\mathrm{CO}$ of every halo not included in the galaxy catalogue to zero, to show the contribution from the catalogued halos themselves.
 The results of this are shown in Figure \ref{fig:co_lya_spatial_extents}.
 For most models, the contribution from the catalogued halos themselves is nearly negligible compared to the rest of the field.